sunesimonsen/7W17732/Readme.md

 First we create the view and render it.
 In order to get a nice slide down effect, we hide the newly created view prepend it to the timeline and call the slide down effect on the element.

-Now we only need to send a tweet to server when the user click on the *Tweet* button in the tweet editor.
+Now we only need to send a tweet to server when the user clicks on the *Tweet* button in the tweet editor.

 Open `client/js/views/TweetEditor.js` in you editor.

-In the *tweet* method add a tweet to the home timeline collection using the <a href="http://documentcloud.github.com/backbone/#Collection-create">create method</a>.
+In the *tweet* method add a tweet to the timeline collection using the <a href="http://documentcloud.github.com/backbone/#Collection-create">create method</a>.

     var textArea = this.$('textarea');
     homeTimeline.create({